JRose117/project1/readme.md

 ### Planning

-Whenever you click a tile on minesweeper, either a mine or a number is revealed.
+Whenever you click a tile on Minesweeper, either a mine or a number is revealed.
 The number revealed tells you how many mines that tile is touching.
 If the tile you click on isn’t touching any mines, it is blank and the surrounding tiles are revealed, in this project I called these ‘zero’ tiles.
 The big challenge with this project would be how to manage the tiles which surround ‘zero’ tiles.
 I was aware of the potential problems that could occur especially when it came to infinite loops between two ‘zero’ tiles next to each other.
 I decided to streamline my planning by focusing on the big parts of the game, as if this didn’t work, nothing else would.
 Once I had created an MVP which would manage the ‘zero’ tiles, I would then plan how to add extra features.

 My initial plan to make an MVP was to ->